 Evidence-based recommendations on PleurX for vacuum-assisted drainage of treatment-resistant, recurrent malignant ascites.

-This guidance has been updated to include a review of the cost model using more recent values.
+In February 2018, this guidance was updated to include a review of the cost model using more recent values.
 New evidence and updated costs identified during the guidance review are denoted as .

 Guidance development process

 NICE medical technologies guidance addresses specific technologies notified to NICE by sponsors.
 The ‘case for adoption’ is based on the claimed advantages of introducing the specific technology compared with current management of the condition.
 This case is reviewed against the evidence submitted and expert advice.
 If the case for adopting the technology is supported, then the technology has been found to offer advantages to patients and the NHS.
 The specific recommendations on individual technologies are not intended to limit use of other relevant technologies which may offer similar advantages.

 This guidance represents the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, healthcare professionals are expected to take this guidance fully into account, and specifically any special arrangements relating to the introduction of new interventional procedures.
 The guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer.

 All problems (adverse events) related to a medicine or medical device used for treatment or in a procedure should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card Scheme.